 The screens on our smartphones, computers and tablets all emit blue light, and light from the blue end of the spectrum is thought to inhibit your body’s production of the sleep hormone melatonin.
 Therefore, it’s a good idea to put your tech to bed an hour or so before you do.
-Alternatively, if you struggle with FOMO (Fear of Missing Out), you can always turn down the brightness on your phone or download one of the many apps that combats blue light.
+Alternatively, if you struggle with FOMO (fear of missing out), you can always turn down the brightness on your phone or download one of the many apps that combat blue light.

 This may come as a surprise, but pretending that you feel lethargic can actually trick your body into feeling sleepy.
-So, to get your body ready for sleep, fake a few yawns before climbing the wooden hills to Bedfordshire and when you get to bed, simply lie back, sink into your mattress and make-believe that you’ve spent the day running a marathon.
+So, to get your body ready for sleep, fake a few yawns before climbing into bed, simply lie back, sink into your mattress and make-believe that you’ve spent the day running a marathon.

 These tips, odd as they may sound, are proven to help with getting to sleep, which should allow you to stay focused, be self-controlled and achieve your goals.
 We hope that you feel more confident about smashing your New Year’s resolutions after reading this blog and that we’ll hear from you before the end of 2018 with some good news.